 Polar Science 101 - Breaking Down Scientific Concepts For a General Audience (blogs throughout the week)

-APECS International Polar Week is from 20 - 26 March 2017.
-Polar Week is a series of international events with the goal of promoting the science that takes place in polar latitudes, and educating the public about all things polar.
 Understanding science is important for everyone, whether it is used for evidence-based decision-making, managing industrial companies, for employment, in voting as private citizens, or in making decisions about your home and family.
 Science communication is an important part of conducting research, especially in polar regions where access to in situ information is challenging for the public to obtain.
-The goal of this blog series is to breakdown some important topics in polar research so that a general audience can understand the key concepts.
+The goal of this blog series was to breakdown some important topics in polar research so that a general audience can understand the key concepts.

-There will be one blog released each day during Polar Week with topics such as glaciers, sea ice, permafrost, paleo-climate, ice cores, and more!
+There was one blog released each day during Polar Week with topics such as glaciers, sea ice, permafrost, paleo-climate, ice cores, and more!
 Changes happening in polar regions have global impacts, and everyone should be informed about the science happening there.See the whole blog here!

 APECS organized the third APECS International Online Conference 2017 on the 20th of March 2017.
 This year’s theme was: “Outside the Box: encouraging alternative solutions for undertaking and communicating polar research.”
 As a new generation of polar researchers stepping up to the plate, we must embrace new and innovative polar challenges.
 Our ability to successfully address such challenges and steer the polar world in a positive direction has far-reaching local, regional, and global consequences.